眾生無邊誓願度

 All Dharmas Except Tathagatagarbha Are Unreliable

 Deeply implant the concept of impermanence within your heart.
-Do not wait until impermanence arrives and find yourself at a loss.
-Do not assume you can grasp what you possess or control everything around you.
-When impermanence comes, all will be beyond your control.
+Do not wait for impermanence to arrive and find yourself at a loss.
+Do not believe that you can grasp what you possess or control everything around you.
+When impermanence comes, nothing remains within your control.

 ——Master Sheng-Ru's Teachings